pivotal/docs-tap/vscode-extension/install.md

 Create a `workload.yaml` file in your project.
 For reference, take a look at `config/workload.yaml` in the Tanzu Java Web App [here](https://github.com/sample-accelerators/tanzu-java-web-app).

 Create a `Tiltfile` for your project.
 For reference, take a look at `Tiltfile` in the Tanzu Java Web App [here](https://github.com/sample-accelerators/tanzu-java-web-app).
-Tiltfile documentation can be found [here](https://docs.tilt.dev/api.html).
+For information about Tiltfile, see [Tiltfile API Reference](https://docs.tilt.dev/api.html).